-1. Represents the PRSUs to be awarded at target performance

-2. The 2022 PRSU and RSU awards are set forth in the Grants of Plan-Based Awards table on page 53.
+- 1. Represents the PRSUs to be awarded at target performance - 2.
+The 2023 PRSU and RSU awards are set forth in the Grants of Plan-Based Awards table on page 50.
 The values attributable to RSUs, as set forth in this CD&A, were determined using an estimate of the 30-day average value of Kontoor's common stock prior to the relevant grant date, which reflects the manner in which these awards were considered by the Committee when calculating the number of RSUs granted to each of our NEOs.
-This method differs from the grant date fair value, as determined for accounting purposes, which is the method used for purposes of reflecting the value of RSUs in the Stock Awards column of the Summary Compensation Table on page 51 and the Grant Date Fair Value of Stock and Option Awards column of the Grants of Plan-Based Awards Table on page 53.

-3. The amount listed reflects Mr. Doerr's annual award prorated by 75% based on his hire date of May 31, 2022.
+This method differs from the grant date fair value, as determined for accounting purposes, which is the method used for purposes of reflecting the value of RSUs in the Stock Awards column of the Summary Compensation Table on page 48 and the Grant Date Fair Value of Stock and Option Awards column of the Grants of Plan-Based Awards Table on page 50. - 3.
+The amount listed reflects Mr. Alkire's annual award prorated by 50% based on his hire date of August 31, 2023.

-As part of his offer to join Kontoor Brands, and to compensate for forfeited equity awards from a previous employer, Mr. Doerr was provided a sign-on equity award in the amount of \$1.3M at target performance.
-This award was granted in 60% performance-based RSUs and 40% time-based RSUs.
-50% of these awards will vest on the first anniversary date of the grant and 50% will vest on the second anniversary date.
-For the performance-based RSUs, 50% are associated with the fiscal year 2021-2023 LTI performance conditions and 50% are associated with the fiscal year 2022-2024 LTI performance conditions.
+As part of his offer to join Kontoor Brands, and to compensate for forfeited equity awards from a previous employer, Mr. Alkire was provided a sign-on equity award in the amount of \$1.6 million at target performance.
+This award consisted 60% of performance-based RSUs and 40% of time-based RSUs.
+50% of the time-based RSU award will vest on the first anniversary date of the grant and 50% will vest on the second anniversary date.
+The performance-based RSUs are associated with the fiscal year 2023-2025 LTI performance conditions.

-Fiscal 2020-2022 Performance-Based RSU Performance Goals and Results
+Fiscal 2021-2023 Performance-Based RSU Performance Goals and Results

-Due to the lack of historical performance data as a stand-alone company and the higher risk of goal obsolescence associated with the establishment of multi-year performance goals following the Spin-Off, as well as the ongoing business disruption and uncertainty caused by the COVID-19 pandemic, the three-year performance cycle for the PRSUs granted in 2020 consisted of three consecutive one-year performance periods, with payout based on the average of performance over the three periods.
+Due to the lack of historical performance data as a stand-alone company and the higher risk of goal obsolescence associated with the establishment of multi-year performance goals following the Spin-Off, as well as the ongoing business disruption and uncertainty caused by the COVID-19 pandemic, the three-year performance cycle for the PRSUs granted in 2021 consisted of a one-year performance period and a cumulative two-year performance period for fiscal 2022 and fiscal 2023.
+Beginning with the fiscal 2022 award, we began using a cumulative three-year performance period for our LTI grants.

-For 2022, the Committee established the following goals for the third year of the fiscal 2020-2022 performance cycle:
+In 2022, the Committee established the following cumulative goals for the second and third year of the fiscal 2021-2023 performance cycle:

-Per formance Leve els (1) Year Ended December 2022 (Dollars in thousands) Performance Metric Metric Weighting Threshold (50%) Target (100%) Maximum (200%) Result (2) MTIP Performance Result (3) Payout Percentage Operating Cash Flow 40% \$290,000,000 \$312,000,000 \$333,000,000 \$83,585,000 \$83,585,000 0% Adjusted EPS 60% \$4.35 \$4.70 \$5.05 \$4.49 \$4.54 77% Weighted Average 46%
+Per formance Levels (1) Year Ended December 2023 (Dollars in thousands) Performance Metric Metric Weighting Threshold (50%) Target (100% Maximum (200%) Result (2) Performance Result (3) Payout Percentage Operating Cash Flow 40% \$590,000,000 \$655,000,000 \$720,000,000 [] [] []% Adjusted EPS 60% \$9.05 \$10.06 \$11.05 [] [] []% Weighted Average []%

-1. Performance achievement is interpolated between levels.

-2. Non-GAAP Financial Information: The financial information above includes non-GAAP measures.
-See "Appendix A-Reconciliation of Adjusted Financial Measures" at the end of this document for a reconciliation of these adjusted measures.

-3. When assessing MTIP performance, the Committee adjusts for certain preestablished items including the effects of impairment charges, restructuring charges, unplanned impact of trade tariffs, other extraordinary items, regulatory changes, non-recurring items and required changes in accounting policies, and differences between actual foreign exchange rates and the foreign exchange rates used in Kontoor's 2022 financial plan.
-For 2022, the Committee began with adjusted EPS, as reported in our earnings release, and further adjusted the results for differences between actual foreign exchange rates used in Kontoor's 2022 financial plan.
+- 1. Performance achievement is interpolated between levels. - 2.
+Non-GAAP Financial Information: The financial information above includes non-GAAP measures.
+See "Appendix B-Reconciliation of Adjusted Financial Measures" at the end of this document for a reconciliation of these adjusted measures. - 3.
+When assessing performance, the Committee adjusts for certain preestablished items including the effects of impairment charges, restructuring charges, unplanned impact of trade tariffs, other extraordinary items, regulatory changes, non-recurring items and required changes in accounting policies, and differences between actual foreign exchange rates and the foreign exchange rates used in Kontoor's 2023 financial plan.
+For 2023, the Committee began with adjusted EPS, as reported in our earnings release, and further adjusted the results for differences between actual foreign exchange rates and the foreign exchange rates used in Kontoor's 2023 financial plan.